stephaneVercouillieBMID/slate/source/workingVersion.html.md

  -- Encryption Algorithm (alg): RSA-OAEP
  -- Signing Algorithm (alg): RS256

  Offline access is not supported.
-TODO

  Dynamic client registration is not allowed.